The ABCs of CSAs in Huntsville, Madison, and North Alabama

 One major drawback is that since you are buying shares, or buying into, the crop/garden, you also share in the same risk as the farmer does.
 For example, one year may be that perfect year with the perfect combination of rain and sun.
 However, the following year may be one of excessive drought and the crops are less than stellar.

 Another drawback is cost.
 Sure, you can go to your local grocer’s produce section and buy produce cheaper.
 But do you know where that came from?
 Do you know what has been used to clean and even polish the produce (take a look at how shiny and slick the cucumbers are)?
 Is it local?
 Is it organic?
 How long was it on the shipping truck?
 Purchasing shares in a CSA eliminates many of these questions.
-In our CSA, I plant, care for, harvest, clean, and deliver to you.
+In many CSA’s, the farmer plants, cares for, harvests, cleans, and delivers to you.
 Other CSA farms may have more helpers, but the point remains – you know the farmer and your food.

 Why is it more?